Livecraft-Server/minecraft-init/README.md

 Init script for various Minecraft servers
 =======================================
-A init script that, apart form starting and stopping the server correctly, has many extra features for running a vanilla Minecraft or Spigot server.
+A init script that, apart form starting and stopping the server correctly, has many extra features for running a vanilla Minecraft, Spigot, or Bukkit server.

 Features
 --------

- * Utilization of a RAM disk for world data, which decreases lag when reading world chunks
- * Backup for worlds
  * Support for automated server management
  * Server updating and complete backup
  * Exclude files and directories from full backup by adding them to "exclude.list"